openai/gym/README.md

 ```

 ### Keras and Theano installation
-This par of the installation is required only for the environments using DQN.
+This part of the installation is required only for the environments using DQN.

 ```bash
 # install dependencies